 The results of this study underscore the profound benefits of CBT in addressing the psychological challenges associated with DNP.
-Cognitive Behavioral Therapy not only reduced RNT but also alleviated anxiety sensitivity across physical, cognitive, and social domains, fostering a significant improvement in emotional adjustment.
-These outcomes suggest that CBT equips patients with effective coping mechanisms to manage the multifaceted stressors of chronic pain, their overall psychological enhancing resilience and quality of life.
-Given its demonstrated effectiveness, integrating CBT into the standard treatment protocols for DNP patients could bridge the gap between psychological physical and care.
+Cognitive Behavioral Therapy not only reduced RNT but also alleviated anxiety sensitivity across physical, mental, and social domains, fostering a significant improvement in emotional adjustment.
+These outcomes suggest that CBT equips patients with effective coping mechanisms to manage the multifaceted stressors of chronic pain, overall enhancing their psychological resilience and quality of life.
+Given its demonstrated effectiveness, integrating CBT into the standard treatment protocols for DNP patients could bridge the gap between physical and mental care.
 This integration has the potential to holistically address the complex interplay of pain and psychological distress, offering patients a comprehensive approach to pain management.
 Future research should focus on long-term evaluations of CBT outcomes and explore its synergistic effects when combined with other therapeutic modalities.